 At the end of each online lesson there is a link to a quiz “Was wissen Sie jetzt?” where you can show what you have learned.
 These quizzes are housed on a different platform and are only accessible to students at the University of Alberta who are registered in our classes.

 Most of the new vocabulary will be taught in class, but sometimes you will also learn new vocabulary in an online lesson.
-In order to practice the new vocabulary, we recommend that you study the new vocabulary after each sub-topic in each unit, using the Quizlet vocabulary stacks that we provide.
-You need to sign up for a free Quizlet account to access these stacks.
+In order to practice the new vocabulary, we recommend that you study the new vocabulary after each sub-topic in each unit, using the Quizlet vocabulary sets that we provide.
+You need to sign up for a free Quizlet account to access these sets and all their study options.
 Our username in Quizlet is germanuofa.
 There is also a list of the new vocabulary as a PDF at the end of each unit if you like to print it out.

 Each unit features a task (oral or written) which provides you with the opportunity to use your language skills in a meaningful context and show what you have learned in the unit.
 These tasks are intended to replace more traditional assessments like unit exams or midterms and prepare you for real-life language use so that you can function in a German-speaking context.
 For each task, we also provide rubrics so that you know exactly what is expected of you and to help you accomplish the task successfully.